yabeizeng1121/Mini_Project5_Yabei/README.md

 * Convert the main.py into a command-line tool that lets you run each step independantly
 * Fork this project and do the same thing for a new dataset you choose
 * Make sure your project passes tests and has a built badge
+* Include an architectural diagram showing how the project works

 #### Reflection Questions